easystats/parameters/paper/paper.md

 # Introduction

-The recent growth of data science that is transforming modern societies is partly fuelled by the ever-growing amount of data and the joint important developpments in statistical modelling.
+The recent growth of data science that is transforming modern societies is partly fuelled by the ever-growing amount of data and the joint important developments in statistical modelling.
 Previously reserved to a handful of statisticians and expert data scientists, new and powerful models and frameworks are becomming accessible to a new type of users.
 Often lacking a formal background in statistics, these users are facing with a new challenge.

 How to best use, explore, understand, describe and report these models.

+parameters’ primary goal is to provide utilities for processing the parameters of various statistical models.
+Beyond computing p-values, standard errors, confidence intervals, Bayesian indices and other measures for a wide variety of models, this package implements features like bootstrapping of parameters and models, feature reduction (feature extraction and variable selection).

 It relies on the **insight** and the **bayestestR** packages [@ludecke2019insight; @makowski2019bayestestR] to access and process information contained in models.